Oral Cancer Detection and Treatment Guide

 Symptoms of Oral Cancer

 • 2.
-Changes in Color: Any unusual changes in the color of the mouth’s tissues, such as patches of red or white, should be closely monitored.
+Changes in Colour: The most unwanted changes in color in the tissues of the mouth-patches of red or white-must be kept under close vigil.

 • 3.
-Difficulty Swallowing or Chewing: Oral cancer may cause difficulty in swallowing or chewing, often accompanied by a sensation of a lump in the throat.
+Difficulty Swallowing or Chewing: Difficulty in swallowing or chewing can always bother oral cancer, coupled with the feeling of something stuck in the throat.

 • 5.
-Pain or Discomfort: Unexplained pain or discomfort in the mouth, face, or neck should be evaluated by a healthcare professional.
+Pain or Discomfort: Spontaneous pain or discomfort of the mouth, face, or neck that should be investigated by the practitioner.

 Causes of Oral Cancer

 • 5.
-Poor Oral Hygiene: Chronic irritation of the oral tissues due to poor oral hygiene may contribute to the development of oral cancer.
+Poor Oral Hygiene: Habitual irritation to the oral tissues due to poor oral hygiene may be one of the etiologies in oral cancer.

 Treatment Options for Oral Cancer

 • 5.
-Immunotherapy: Enhancing the body’s immune system to fight cancer is a promising avenue of treatment for some cases of oral cancer.
+Immunotherapy: This is a new route of treatment that works by enhancing the body’s immune system in fighting cancer and hence promising for some instances of oral cancer.

 Conclusion: